droid-php/droid-doc/doc/configuration-reference/module.md

         - name: "Configure Apache"
           ...

-Please see the [Task configuration][conf-task] for the configuration of a Task.
+Please see the [Task Configuration][conf-task] for the configuration of a Task.

 ## `triggers`